IanMadlenya/stratoptions/README.md

 ## How to use this script
 1. Make a copy of this template <https://goo.gl/FhU6hA> in your drive.
 2. Copy code in the stratoptions.gs file.
-Go to "Tools" > "Script editor..." and paste the code.
+Go to "Tools" > "Script editor...", delete any default code, and paste.
 3. Save the script project giving it a name, say StratOptionsGS.
 4. Reload the spreadsheet file to enable new menu items.
 5. Choose symbol and enter strategy legs to get started.